NCALM-UH/pdal-als-tpu/readme.md

 The general approach of the algorithm is detailed [here](doc/details.md).
 A detailed white paper with the exact math and assumptions used in the algorithm is forthcoming.

-A complex example that starts with imperfect tiled LAS point cloud data from a triple channel ALS and works through the process of generating a clean set of LAZ tiles cropped to an area of interest and containing per-point TPU can be found [here](example/example.md).
+A complex example that starts with imperfect tiled LAS point cloud data from a triple channel ALS and works through the process of generating a clean set of LAZ tiles cropped to an area of interest and containing per-point TPU can be found [here](doc/example/example.md).
 A simpler example should be created as a first step for new users.

-## Tests

-Forthcoming.